Veiled Lady Mushroom (Phallus indusiatus)

 Is Phallus Indusiatus an Aphrodisiac?

-Many claim that species of stinkhorns can act as an aphrodisiac and even have caused instant orgasms.
+There are claims that species of stinkhorns can act as an aphrodisiac and even have caused instant orgasms.

 Though there are many claims that stinkhorns can serve as an aphrodisiac, there seems to be insufficient evidence to support the claims.
 It is likely the stories of stinkhorn mushrooms inducing sexual arousal come from their shape and the fact they erupt from the ground quickly.